htdebeer/paru/documentation/usage.md

 <p>Hello world, from <strong>pandoc</strong></p>
 ~~~

+To support converting files that cannot easily be represented by a single
+string, such as EPUB or docx, paru also has the `convert_file` method.
+It
+takes a path as argument, and when executed, it tells pandoc to convert that
+path using the current configured pandoc configuration.

 In the next chapter, the development of *do-pandoc.rb* is presented as an
 example of real-world usage of paru.